We’re delighted to announce that our You Decide Loan has been extended.

-We are delighted to invite our members to our first ever Virtual Annual General Meeting.
+We are delighted to invite our members to our 2021 Annual General Meeting.

 All members will have received notification of the AGM through email or post, with instructions on how to register for attendance.

 We will be delighted if you can join us on the night.

 Please see our Opening Hours over the Christmas and New Year festivities below 👇🎄⏰

 Monday 20th December – Open 10am – 2pm

 Tuesday 21st December – Open 10.30am – 4pm

 Wednesday 22nd December – Open 10am – 4pm